 I was selling a product and service that often never came into fruition because that client would say, yes, we'd put them in implementation, and it would just start blowing up.
 It was awful.
 Then the ongoing service was deplorable.
 I do not say that in a negative way to those people.
 They're implementation partners, and my ops partners are my friends.
 They were not set up for success.
 They didn't have training.
 They didn't have an SOP.
 They were overloaded with clients like there was just no way they could get through their email.
 I mean, they were often behind on emails, one to two weeks; it was so bad.
 They couldn't get through voicemails.
 They couldn't return calls.
 They were not set up for success.
 Then that CEO is in my living room coming through on the TV, gloating about how great this company is.
 I said, “You’re a liar, and you're a hypocrite.”
 So here we are sitting winning Colorado Companies to Watch, and I don't take that lightly.

 If our company is going to be winning awards, then we must be more than just a really well-written application that we filled out to win an award - we must show up this way.
 It starts with me.
 It continues through our leadership team, our culture, and what we're doing for our team.
 Growth is not an excuse to skip steps and to treat people poorly, and I acknowledge that.
 As a CEO, I'm going to make mistakes.
 I don't have all of this figured out yet, but I'm learning and committed.
 I look at how heavy this last week was; I bear that weight, and I take ownership of it.
-I know that looking back, there are things that could have been done to avoid what ended up transpiring, and that's what I'm committed to not repeating those mistakes.
+I know that looking back, there are things that could have been done to avoid what ended up transpiring, and that's why I'm committed to not repeating those mistakes.
 I will grow from this.
 I will learn from this.
-I will take those learnings and impart that wisdom with our leadership team, encourage them to implement it in their own teams.
+I will take those learnings and impart that wisdom to our leadership team, encouraging them to implement it in their own teams.
 It's just - it's my responsibility.

 I know this episode is a little bit different today, but it's important to me that our audience hears all sides of this.
 I'm committed to talking to you about what it's really like to scale a company.
 We are scaling, and you've intercepted to be on a tough week where I'm carrying a lot.
 If you've had those tough weeks, too, keep your head up.
 At the end of the day, if your heart is in the right place, and you can keep a clear mind and be taking care of yourself and decluttering your distraction, staying committed, and staying the course, I think that's what we all must do.